SanderMertens/flecs/Manual.md

 ECS_TYPE(world, MyType, Position);
 ```

 This statement makes the entity handle available as `MyType`.
 To access the type handle directly, use `ecs_type(MyType)`.
 There is one exception to this rule, which is components.
 Entity handles of components are prefixed, so that the names do not collide with the component type name.
-To obtain the entity handle of a component, use the `ecs_entity` function.
+To obtain the entity handle of a component, use the `ecs_entity` macro.
 For example:

 ```c
 ECS_COMPONENT(world, Position);
 ```

-This statement makes the entity handle available as `ecs_entity_of(Position)`, and the type handle as `ecs_type_of(Position)`, where `ecs_entity_of` and `ecs_type_of` again are the macro's that translate from the component type name to the respective entity and type handles.
+This statement makes the entity handle available as `ecs_entity(Position)`, and the type handle as `ecs_type(Position)`, where `ecs_entity` and `ecs_type` again are the macro's that translate from the component type name to the respective entity and type handles.
 If one were to fully write out what the `ECS_COMPONENT` macro does, it would look like this (replace 'Type' with a C type):

 ```c
 ecs_entity_t ecs_entity(Type) = ecs_new_component(world, "Type", sizeof(Type));